 This arrangement is necessary, Hook said, to “escape the twin evils of tyranny and anarchy.
 Tyranny is avoided by virtue of the freedom and power of dissent to win the uncoerced consent of the community.
 Anarchy is avoided by reliance on due process, the recognition that there is a right way to correct a wrong, and a wrong way to secure a right.”
 Activists must be denied the means of political extortion.
 Otherwise, liberal democracy would not be viable.

 The freedom to protest is essential for democratic consent, and it must be protected from undue interference.
 Disobeying the law can also serve a legitimate purpose, if the act of defiance is both non-violent and has a principled justification.
 All of this Hook acknowledged.
-The problem, then and now, is not honest and peaceful dissent.
-It is the tendency among some liberals to fixate on one evil to the exclusion of another.
+The problem is not honest and peaceful dissent.
+It is the tendency of some liberals to fixate on one evil to the exclusion of another.
 Hook criticized “ritualistic liberals,” not because they rejected “the absolutism of law,” but because they demanded “something very close to the absolutism of individual conscience.”

 Properly rejecting the view that the law, no matter how unjust, must be obeyed in all circumstances, they have taken the view that the law is to be obeyed only when the individual deems it just or when it does not outrage his [or her] conscience.
 Fantastic comparisons are made between those who do not act on the dictates of their conscience and those who accepted and obeyed Hitler’s laws.
 These comparisons completely disregard the systems of law involved, the presence of alternatives of action, the differences in the behavior commanded, in degrees of complicity of guilt, in the moral costs and personal consequences of compliance, and other relevant matters.